Kaastine/NetworkMerge/README.md

 # NetworkMerge
-attempt to create a python script to use multiple network interfaces
+Attempt to create a python script to use multiple network interfaces at the same time.